 Lastly if you still need some help…

 1. How anxious consciously and unconsciously am I in general and is it manageable?
 I found the planning and preparing less exciting and more anxious inducing to start with – as what if it didn’t happens or something would go wrong etc ….so if you need guarantees it’s challenging.

-3. Does the reason hold importance … to go on a sliding scale of importance from attending a funeral abroad, saying goodbye to a loved one, separated from partner through lockdown through, will lose the money… right through to working in NHS and burnt out and UK just doesn’t cut it for you needing a rest to be refreshed – and that could be any job.
-Anyone working has been pushed harder and longer than most.
+3. Does the reason to go hold importance ie, it could be much more than needing an escape.
+Attending a funeral abroad, being reunited from partner separated through lockdown through to will you lose money if you don’t go.
+It could be that escape is actually more important than anything especially if you have been working in NHS and are burnt out.
+Anyone working who has been pushed harder and longer than most needs a break.
 Likewise if you been furloughed for months your mental heath equally could be suffering and needing a change.

 4. Are you able to get insurance?
 Many will cover cancellation due to getting Covid now (like if you got anything you needed to cancel) and if you get it abroad too.
 Currently they won’t cover if the uk governments stop you travelling.
 So can you take the hit if you lost that money?

-5. Can you afford to book last minute – even though flights are often way more expensive but less likelihood of changes to government rules
+5. Can you afford to book last minute – even though flights are often way more expensive there is much less likelihood of changes to government rules.

 6. What does your gut say.
 Fear or feeling … always a tricky one to navigate.

 Whatever you do or don’t decide hope this has helped – drop me a note if you need any more info.